 Security is one of the core features of any cloud infrastructure.
 Almost 87.5% of participants in a study claimed that security is the main reason they’re hesitant to adopt cloud computing for their enterprise.
 Therefore, you should focus on security and IAM, specifically.

-IAM or Identity and Access Management refer to a system designed to control access to the data.
-It includes necessary tools like password management, user access policies, and authentication policies.
+IAM or Identity and Access Management refer to a system designed to control data access.
+It includes necessary tools like password management, user access policies, access review software, and authentication policies.

 Service Lifecycle Management and Orchestration

-The deployment of network, storage, and resources all comes under orchestration.
+The deployment of network, storage, and resources all come under orchestration.
 You can automate these things with the right orchestration tools.

-So it’s necessary to check for SLM and service orchestration capabilities of the platform.
+So it’s necessary to check for the platform’s SLM and service orchestration capabilities.

 You’re going to pay for the resources and tools you’re going to consume.
 The billing should be transparent and detailed.
 When it comes to cost transparency, you should easily find out the specific resources costing you the most dollars.
 Along with that, the cloud provider should give details about any usage outliers.
 The transparency ensures you’re never over-billed.